Discrete Statistical Models with Rational Maximum Likelihood Estimator: Staged Trees

-It would be interesting to study the combinatorics of the discriminantal triples for staged tree models.
-Our computations suggest that, for many such models, the polynomial $\Delta$ is irreducible and is equal to the $A$-discriminant $\Delta_A$ of the underlying configuration~$A$.
+It would be interesting to study the combinatorics of discriminantal triples for staged tree models.
+Our computations suggest that, for many such models, the polynomial $\Delta$ is irreducible and equals the $A$-discriminant $\Delta_A$ of the underlying configuration~$A$.
 However, this is not true for all staged trees, as seen in equation (\ref{eq:DeltaFactors}) of Example~\ref{ex:smalltree}.
 We close this section with a familiar class of models with rational MLE whose associated $\Delta$ factor.